ChanNokHang/channokhang.github.io/MFS.html.md

 Foods, drinks, desserts, I love all I can eat, but I do prefer meat rather than vegitable.
 In such case, hotpot buffet or regular buffet is kind of a safe go to.

 ## Smiles 😆😄😃
-In free time, I enjoy and spend time to reading novels, listening music🎶, gaming, but most of the time I'm sleeping.
+In free time, I enjoy and spend time to reading novels📚, listening music🎶, gaming🎮, but most of the time I'm sleeping😴.